Header Top Bar

 Start investing in Surabaya’s food and beverage industry

-Surabaya is rapidly emerging as a hub for the food and beverage (F&B) industry.
-The second-largest city in Indonesia has a population of over 3 million and a strategic location that connects East Java to the rest of Indonesia and the world.
+Food and beverage in Surabaya is on the rise, transforming the city into a vibrant hub for the industry.
+With over 3 million people, it is the second-largest city in Indonesia, and its strategic location connects East Java to the rest of the country and the world.

 Why choose Surabaya for F&B investment?